bouletmarc/Converter/README.md

 # Buying your lifetime registration for the Converter :

 You can buy your lifetime registration using [This link][].

+# How to Extract Neptune/Smanager (Hondata) .bin :

+1. Open Neptune RTP or SManager Software

+2. Create or Open your calibration file that are ready to be converted for a .bin

+3. When the calibration is open in Neptune RTP or SManager, Open the Converter Tool

+4. On the Converter Tool, Select 'Files/Extract Neptune RTP (or SManager)'

+5. All Files found within the software 'memory' will be saved where the Converter are located

+6. Go where the Converter are located, then open the folder 'Files' and then the folder 'RTP' (or SManager)

+7. All files will ba named as 'DumpX.bin', where X is the number of the file extracted.

+8. There will be several DumpX.bin, so start by the first one 'Dump1.bin' burn it on a chips, if the chips doesn't react like the calibration, then try burning Dump2.bin and continu that way

 # -------------------------------------